December 2023 Tennessee tornado outbreak: Madison–Hendersonville–Gallatin–Castalian Springs, Tennessee

 This strong tornado was first observed by numerous storm spotters and residents at 4:39 p.m.
 CST (21:39 UTC) before tracking through areas of the Nashville metropolitan area.
 The tornado initially formed near Trail Hollow Lane, just to the east of I-24.
 It tracked east-northeast, causing minor EF0 damage to trees and residences.
 The tornado then quickly reached high-end EF1 intensity as it approached and crossed US 31W/US 41.
-Multiple outbuildings, a motel, and warehouses were heavily damaged or destroyed and multiple trees were snapped.
-Further to the northeast, additional damage occurred to residences, trees, and power lines as the tornado crossed Old Hickory Boulevard (SR 45), and I-65.
-As the tornado entered the north side of Madison, dozens of trees and power poles were snapped or uprooted, and numerous buildings, including businesses, warehouses, churches, and residences were damaged or destroyed at EF2 intensity.
-Three fatalities occurred when multiple mobile homes were destroyed in this area along Nesbitt Lane.
+Multiple outbuildings, a motel, and warehouses were heavily damaged or destroyed, and multiple trees were snapped.
+Further to the northeast, additional damage occurred to residences, trees, and power lines as the tornado crossed Old Hickory Boulevard (SR 45), and I-65, fluctuating between EF0 and EF1 strength.
+The tornado intensified as it entered the north side of Madison, where dozens of trees and power poles were snapped or uprooted, and numerous buildings, including businesses, warehouses, churches, and residences, were damaged or destroyed at EF2 intensity.
+All three fatalities occurred when three or four mobile homes were destroyed in this area along Nesbitt Lane.

 Before crossing US 31E, the tornado impacted an electrical substation, triggering multiple large power flashes and then an explosion when it impacted a mineral oil reservoir.
-The mineral oil taken from the cooling system of a transformer, being exposed to the debris in the tornado, hit a wire from previous damages caused by the tornado; engulfing the tornado in a large explosion.
+The mineral oil taken from the cooling system of a transformer, being exposed to the debris in the tornado, hit a wire from previous damage caused by the tornado, engulfing the tornado in a large explosion.
 The explosion, as well as direct heat from the substation, caused a drop in relative humidity inside the tornado's condensation funnel, which, in turn, significantly reduced the tornado's visibility.
 The explosion was seen and captured on video by numerous residents inside the Nashville metro; it was also streamed live by a public live camera in Hendersonville.
 This was the first time a tornado had directly struck a Nashville Electric Service power substation since the 1974 Super Outbreak.